magauran/swift-extensions/README.md

-# swift-sequences
+# swift-extensions

-**Sequences** is a package containing extensions to the collection protocols for the Swift programming language.
+**Extensions** is a package containing extensions to the collection protocols for the Swift programming language.

 ## Contents